HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 Ultimately, you have recourse to a court of law if the Médiateur cannot deal with your case or you are dissatisfied with the outcome.

-In the case of cross-border problems between two banks then you should contact the European extra judicial complaints service called FIN-NET .
+In the case of cross-border problems between two banks then you should contact the European extra judicial complaints service called FIN-NET.

 Next: Glossary

-Back: Standard Savings Accounts
+Back: Bank Savings Accounts

-The IFP Guides are published for general information only.
+The Guides to France are published for general information only.

 Please visit our Disclaimer for full details.